-iRule Data Group (Local Traf fic > iRules > Data Group list) Data Group for use with the Dy namic Webtop Name APM_Citrix_PNAgentProtocol This must be the name of the Data Group for v11.2/11.3 Туре String String <url access="" citrix="" clients="" environment="" the="" to="" use=""></url> Value 1 Data Group for use with a non- standard URI or if you are using Web Interface servers or StoreFront servers' Name APM_Citrix_ConfigXML This must be the name of the Data Group Туре String String <url access="" being="" site="" the="" to="" used=""> For example: citrix.domain.com</url> Value <uri access="" being="" site="" the="" to="" used=""> For example: /Citrix/storefront/PNAgent/config.xml</uri> Access Profile (Access Policy y > Access Profiles) Name Type a unique name SSO Configuration If you are using Web Interface Servers only (and not replacing them with F5 Dynamic Webtops), select the SSO Configuration you created above Logout URI If you are using Web Interface Servers and want to terminate user sessions when users log off from StoreFront or Web Interface servers, type: /Citrix/ <sitename>Web/auth/loggedout.aspx for Web Interface servers and /Citrix/<store>Web/Authentication/Logoff for storefront servers</store></sitename> Access Policy (Access Policy v > Access Profiles) Logging Profile In the Logs row, you can optionally click the default logging profile to modify it, or create a new APM logging profile and select it from the list.
+iRule Data Group (Local Traffic > iRules iRule Data Group (Local Traffic > iRules > Data Group list) Data Group for use with the Dynamic Webtop 1 Name APM_Citrix_PNAgentProtocol This must be the name of the Data Group for v11.2/11.3 Туре String String <url access="" citrix="" clients="" environment="" the="" to="" use=""></url> Value 1 Data Group for use with a non-standard URI or if you are using Web Interface servers or StoreFront servers 1 Name APM_Citrix_ConfigXML This must be the name of the Data Group Туре String String URL being used to access the site> For example: citrix.domain.com Value URI being used to access the site> For example: /Citrix/storefront/PNAgent/config.xml Access Profile (Access Policy > Access Profiles) Name Type a unique name SSO Configuration If you are using Web Interface Servers only (and not replacing them with F5 Dynamic Webtops), select the SSO Configuration you created above Logout URI If you are using Web Interface Servers and want to terminate user sessions when users log off from StoreFront or Web Interface servers, type: /Citrix/ <sitename>Web/auth/loggedout.aspx for Web Interface servers and /Citrix/<store>Web/Authentication/Logoff for storefront servers</store></sitename> Access Policy (Access Policy > Access Profiles) Logging Profile In the Logs row, you can optionally click the default logging profile to modify it, or create a new APM logging profile and select it from the list.
 See the APM documentation on configuring APM logging profiles.
 Edit In the Edit row, click the Edit button to edit the Access Profile you created using the VPE.
-See Editing the Access Profile with the Visual Policy Editor on page 62 for instructions. iRules (Local Traffic > iRules) Create the iRule using the appropr iate iRule definition in Creating the IRules on page 53.
+See Editing the Access Profile with the Visual Policy Editor on page 62 for instructions. iRules (Local Traffic > iRules) Create the iRule using the appropriate iRule of definition in Creating the iRules on page 53 .

-If both data groups are present on the same BIG-IP system, a conflict may occur.
+1 If both data groups are present on the same BIG-IP system, a conflict may occur.
 Use only the data group required for your implementation.